microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/SpatialMapping/README.md

 #### Wireframe.shader
 A basic wire frame shader that can be used for rendering spatial mapping meshes.
 Use SpatialMappingManager.SetSurfaceMaterial() to use this material with the spatial mapping data.

+#### SpatialMappingTap.shader
+Draws a ring originating from a location in space.
+Useful for showing where a user tapped.
+Requires a component to drive it's radius and set the tap location in world space.

 ### [Tests/Scenes](Tests)

 #### PlaneFinding.unity